slackapi/python-slack-sdk/README.md

 The optional RTM connection allows you to create a persistent websocket connection, from which you can read events just like an official Slack client.
 This allows you to respond to events in real time without polling and send messages without making a full HTTPS request.

+See [python-rtmbot](https://github.com/slackhq/python-rtmbot/) for an active project utilizing this library.

 Dependencies
 ----------
 * websocket-client https://pypi.python.org/pypi/websocket-client/